3F/web.vsSBE/About.md

 Supports [additional MSBuild](https://vssbe.r-eg.net/doc/Scripts/MSBuild/) features & [SBE-Scripts engine](https://vssbe.r-eg.net/doc/Scripts/SBE-Scripts/) for your awesome ideas.

-Possible work even **without** Visual Studio.

-Provides also support of the CI-Build Servers (TeamCity, AppVeyor, Azure DevOps, ...), Command-Line mode and lot of other features for the convenience of your work with the build, tests, versioning, IO operations, and so on.
+Provides CI support (TeamCity, AppVeyor, Azure DevOps, ...), Command-Line mode and lot of other features for convenient work with the builds, tests, versioning, IO operations, and so on.
 See the documentation.

 <table class="table">
   <tbody>